 In all, the police seized more than 5,000 grams of marijuana, 256 grams of concentrates, dozens of vape pens, oils and THC capsules.
 Critics of Emery say that his arrest has nothing to do with the legal and regulated medical marijuana industry.
 Lawyers who have chimed in on his arrest say that Emery knew what he was doing before he got started.
 Opening a chain of dispensaries only to be shut down weeks later while knowing his product was not legal was a costly gamble for Emery, who may now end up back in prison.
 With pending legalization, is it possible that the court system will go easy on Emery, or will they throw the book at him due to his history of bucking the system?

 Prosecutions of marijuana related cases are a waste of time and money for the prosecutors and the police.
 Locking away Marc Emery for nearly five years did nothing but give him the determination to start over and try again.
 For the time being, Emery and his wife have been prohibited from engaging in any marijuana business and to abstain from any and all cannabis consumption.
-They are vowing to fight the charges in court, but which way the case will go, is anyone's guess.Posted: Friday, May 12th, 5:07am a year ago
+They are vowing to fight the charges in court, but which way the case will go, is anyone's guess.Posted: Friday, May 12th, 5:07am 2 years ago

 Davie is a long time cannabis professional who has worked not only as a cultivator but in all aspects of retail cannabis.
 From budtender, to wholesale and retail management, and from harvester to advanced hydroponic specialist, Davie has been around the block more than once.
 Now residing in beautiful British Columbia, Davie now works with acres of greenhouses, producing some of the best buds in the country.